 Finally, connected the cables, Inserted the graphics card and powered on the desktop to verify all was working as expected.

 Lastly, did proper cable management, closed off the case and upgraded the BIOS!

-Next, I’ll be installing and setting up the hypervisor.
+Next, I’ll be designing the network topology.
 Until then, Adios!